brepowell/brepowell/README.md

 ### Hi there 👋

 My name is Breanna (sounds like "BanANa" 🍌), but I also go by Bree.
-I am a Computer Scientist and Deep Learning Engineer.
-I am also a process improvement specialist, change agent, and former educator with 10+ years of experience delivering quality projects to various stakeholders.
-I am mission-driven and passionate about sustainability.
-I excel at cross-disciplinary collaboration and innovative problem-solving.
+I am a career changer with 10+ years of experience in education, design, and communications, now applying that interdisciplinary expertise to software engineering.
+Actively building technical expertise in AI, high-performance computing, and scientific data analysis.
+Experienced in public speaking, event organizing, and cross-sector collaboration.
+Adept at leading discussions, mentoring peers, and translating complex technical topics for diverse audiences.
+Seeking to contribute to an organization advancing climate tech and reducing environmental impact.

 **Check out these great articles about me or my projects!**
 * [Students collaborate to ‘Save the World’](https://www.uwb.edu/news/2025/06/12/students-collaborate-to-save-the-world)